How to Clean Chimney Brick

 Cleaning Exterior Chimney Brick

-Cleaning outdoor chimney brick presents different challenges.
+Cleaning an outdoor chimney brick presents different challenges.
 Mold, moss, bird droppings, and pollution can all affect appearance and surface strength.
-Begin with a gentle hose-down to remove loose debris, but avoid power washing unless you’re confident the brick is in excellent condition—high-pressure water can damage weakened mortar.
+Begin with a gentle hose-down to remove loose debris, but avoid power washing unless you’re confident the brick is in excellent condition; high-pressure water can damage weakened mortar.

 Use a masonry cleaner designed for exterior use.
 Apply it using a spray bottle or garden sprayer, then scrub with a long-handled brush.
 Let the solution sit according to product instructions, then rinse thoroughly with low-pressure water.
 Always clean in mild weather conditions to avoid rapid evaporation or runoff that can damage nearby landscaping.